JosephS2000/comp110-worksheet-4/README.md

 | F    |   T   |       T       |
 | F    |   F   |       F       |

-### d Ds pair of programs show that A Or (A AND B) will put out the same result as A AND (A OR B).
+### d Ds pair of programs show that A Or (A AND B) will put out the same result as C AND (C OR D).
 Here is the truth table I drew up to show this:
 |A | B | A AND B | A OR (A AND B)|
 |:-|:-:|:-------:|--------------:|
 |F | F |    F    |       F       |